Welcome

 This article has covered the following key knowledge points:

-• The SRA Principles require solicitors to act ethically and manage risks to clients and the public.
+• The SRA Principles require solicitors to act ethically and manage risks to clients and the public; PII is central to this.

-• Risk-based regulation focuses on identifying and addressing areas of greatest risk.
+• Risk-based regulation focuses on identifying and addressing areas of greatest risk; PII mitigates both the likelihood and impact of harm.

-• Professional indemnity insurance (PII) is compulsory for SRA-authorised firms and most freelance solicitors.
+• Professional indemnity insurance (PII) is compulsory for SRA-authorised firms and for freelancers who undertake reserved activities.

-• Failure to maintain adequate PII is a serious regulatory breach with significant consequences.
+• Failure to maintain qualifying insurance is a serious regulatory breach that can lead to disciplinary action, intervention, and personal liability.

 Key Terms and Concepts